-GM has significant financial pressures that the Locality and System arrangements are intended to address,

-The Terms of Reference and forward plan for the Health and Wellbeing Board has been reviewed.
-Previously this statutory Board had sole duty to promote integrated working among local providers of healthcare and social care.
+Governance Issue Action proposed during 2023/24 Lead Officer Progress Update - year end 2023/24 efficient use of health and care resources.
+GM has significant financial pressures that the Locality and System arrangements are intended to address, promote integrated working among local providers of healthcare and social care.
 The distinction between the Health and Wellbeing Board and the One Health and Care Board (Locality Board) will be a focus for 2023 with the Health and Wellbeing Board, council scrutiny function, Quality Committee and patient voice mechanisms providing an overview and scrutiny function to ensure independent challenge on delivery of the integrated health and care expectations, as well as further focus on the wider determinants of health.
 The Health and Wellbeing Board currently retains the duty to agree plans for spending against the Better Care Fund which are the funds that currently make up the Locality Board's Section 75 pooled budget.
 Stockport's integrated system mechanism for measuring and monitoring performance, improvement and assurance is currently in development.
-The developing framework will enable Stockport to provide regular reports of the impact that integrated system working is achieving.
+The implementation phase.
+The VCFSE Alliance will help strengthen our partnership arrangements and financial resilience of the sector and its establishment within the health and care system.
+A key area of transformational change is the Neighbourhood and Prevention Programme which brings services from across the borough together to enable a Healthy and Happy Stockport.
+The Programme is comprised of four pillars of work, each dependent on the other with distinct focus aligned to the overarching vision of the programme. - One Neighbourhood Model - Thriving Places - Connected Communities - Collaborative Health and Care Each of the four pillars are making strong progress with ambition statements and monitored deliverables.